HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > ## Time
 >
 >> ### 1: Opal Whelpling
->> You become resistant to necrotic damage and you can add your proficiency bonus to the damage of any spell you cast that deals necrotic damage.
+>> You become resistant to necrotic damage and you can add your Charisma modifier to the damage of any spell you cast that deals necrotic damage.
->>
->> Additionally, if you are hit by a melee attack and the attacker is within 5 feet, the attacker takes necrotic damage equal to your proficiency bonus.
 >
->> ### 1: Aura of Awareness
+>> ### 1: Malignant Spatter
->> You exude a 10 foot aura that grant you and your allies immunity to being surprised.
-The aura increases to 20 feet at 11th level and again to 30 feet at 20th level.
+>> If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes necrotic damage equal to your proficiency bonus.
 >
 >> ### 6: Preternatural Foresight
 >> When you finish a long rest, roll a d20 and record the number rolled.
 You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
 You must choose to do so before the roll, and you can replace a roll in this way only once per turn.